 Hell’s Gate is the only national park in Kenya that can be crossed by bike.
 Watch out for the lions!

 Map of Kenya

 Viewing a map of Kenya, the first thing you notice is that Kenya lies right on top of the equator.
 The majority of the inhabitants of the country live in the southern part, mostly south of the equator.
 This is because the north is too dry to grow crops.
-Of the 29 million inhabitants roughly 6.5 million live in and around Nairobi and 3 million live in and around Mombasa.
+Of the 29 million inhabitants, roughly 6.5 million live in and around Nairobi and 3 million live in and around Mombasa.

 Climate and best travel time

 Looking at the climate of Kenya, you can discern three different zones.
 The coast is warm and humid.
 The south-west has a temperate climate.
 And the north and east of Kenya (except for the coast) has a warm and dry climate.
 The topographical map above shows exactly where the climate borders are.
-The yellow area is the warm, dry zone, which splits the humid zone along the coast from the temperate zone in the southwest.
+The yellow area is the warm, dry zone, which splits the humid zone along the coast from the temperate zone in the south-west.

 Optimal travel period for a holiday to the coast of Kenya

-For the best travel time to the coast, for instance for a great beach vacation, the temperatures throughout the year don’t need to be looked at.
+For the best travel time to the coast, for instance for a great beach holiday, the temperatures throughout the year don’t need to be looked at.
 These are very constant.
 Maximum temperatures lie between 27 degrees Celsius in July and 31 degrees in January.
 The minimum temperatures are also quite constant, between 22 and 24 degrees Celsius.
 However, rainfall can vary greatly in this area.
 The rainy season is from April to June.
-At its highpoint, May, one centimeter of rain falls each day.
+At its highpoint, May, one centimetre of rain falls each day.
 August to March are the driest months, it rarely rains more than four or five days a month, and almost never throughout the day.

-Best travel time for the southwest of Kenya (and the national parks)
+Best travel time for the south-west of Kenya (and the national parks)

 Best travel time for the north of Kenya